xaviguasch/codewars-katas-collection/03-fundamentals--6-kyu/notes-6kyu.md

 n013 - **Your order, please** DIDN'T SOLVE IT ON FIRST TRY, re-do it again.
 Quite tricky!
 Don't use Regex

+n014 - **Length of missing array** DIDN'T SOLVE IT ON FIRST TRY, solution was working for the examples, but it didn't pass the edge cases.
+You need to study the given solution

 n015 - **Is Integer Array** DIDN'T SOLVE IT ON FIRST TRY, main solution is to confusing, check the alternative ones.